mnemnion/ent/README.md

 ```
 Since JSON expects a string, the "" would actually be auto-inserted after the '{'.
 This example was somewhat contrived to show how ent can handle erroneous input through parse awareness.

+Note, as an aside, that git's JSON lexer identifies ** as an error.
+This points to the advantage of parse aware editing, which can go far beyond syntax highlighting (as well as getting that task more correct than line-based regexes can).

 We continue typing 'ux' to give 'qux'.
 Either " or the right arrow key closes the string and gets us to our target:

 ```JSON